Software Update Sub-Application Architecture

 - ✅ Installation Failures: Exception handling with logging for Windows and pip installation failures

-- ✅ Permission Errors: Catches OSErrorfor file system permission issues
+- ✅ Permission Errors: Catches specific exceptions (

-- ✅ User Feedback: Clear error messages logged and displayed to users
+- ✅ User Feedback: Clear error messages logged at appropriate levels (error/debug)

 Testing Strategy